-The Illinois Freedom of Information Act (FOIA) is designed to ensure that Illinois residents can obtain information about their government.
-Key changes to the Freedom of Information Act have made it easier in recent years for Illinois residents to hold their state and local governments accountable.
+The Illinois Freedom of Information Act is designed to ensure that Illinois residents can obtain information about their government.
+Key changes to FOIA have made it easier in recent years for Illinois residents to hold their state and local governments accountable.
+To increase awareness about the public's rights and the responsibilities of public officials under FOIA, we prepared the following Frequently Asked Questions (FAQs).